 101.3.2.4 FEC encoding process

-The {EPoC_PMD_Name} encodes the transmitted data using Low-Density Parity-Check (LDPC) (FC, FP) code.
+The {EPoC_PMD_Name} encodes the transmitted data using a systematic Low-Density Parity-Check (LDPC) (FC, FP) code.
+A LDPC encoder encodes Fp information bits into a codeword

+by adding FR parity bits obtained so that

+where is an FR×FC binary matrix containing mostly ‘0’ and relatively few ‘1’, called low-density parity-check matrix, [1] and [2].
+The detailed description of such parity check matrices is given in 101.3.2.4.1.

+{References to be included: [1] R. G. Gallager, “Low density parity check codes,” IRE Trans.
+Inform.
+Theory, vol. IT-8, pp. 21–28, Jan.
+1962.; [2] T. Richardson and R. Urbanke, “Modern Coding Theory," Cambridge University Press, 2008. }

 The CLT {EPoC_PMD_Name} PCS operating on active CCDN shall encode the transmitted data using one of the LDPC (FC, FP) codes per Table 101-1, as selected using register TBD.
 The CNU {EPoC_PMD_Name} PCS operating on active CCDN shall encode the transmitted data using one of the LDPC (FC, FP) codes per Table 101-2, as selected using register TBD.

 Annex 101A gives an example of LDPC (FC, FP) FEC encoding. {we will need to select one of the codes from the family of codes we use in either downstream or upstream and then generate examples}